Donald Trump Taps David Shulkin To Head The VA

 Trump announced Shulkin’s selection at a Wednesday press conference.

+“One of the commitments I’ve made is that we’re going to straighten out the whole situation for our veterans.
+Our veterans have been treated horribly,” he said.

+The wait times currently facing veterans seeking care at VA facilities are “not going to happen,” Trump promised.

-It is unclear whether the selection of a senior VA official in the agency’s current leadership signals a change in the Trump administration’s plans to dramatically overhaul the VA.
+It is unclear whether the selection of a senior VA official in the agency’s current leadership signals a change in the Trump administration’s plans to dramatically overhaul the VA, however.

 Top veterans groups such as the American Legion vehemently oppose these changes, arguing that only a federally run system is properly equipped to meet the unique health care needs of returning military service members.